• Skip to main content

 Notes

-• Leftover breakfast hash will keep for 3-4 days in a tightly sealed container in the refrigerator and reheats well, but potatoes will lose their crispy texture.
+• Storage: Leftover breakfast hash will keep for 3-4 days in a tightly sealed container in the refrigerator and reheats well, but potatoes will lose their crispy texture.

 Nutrition Estimate